imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/python/unit-test.md

 ## Test Discovery

-The `unittest` module supports automatic test discovery, which allows you to find and run tests without explicitly specifying each test.
+The `unittest` module supports automatic test discovery, which allows us to find and run tests without explicitly specifying each test.
 By using `unittest.TestLoader().discover()`, Python can automatically find and execute tests in a specified directory.

 Example of test discovery: